techstartucalgary/Docs/src/projects/readme/README.md

    ![Alejandra Getting Started](./alejandra-getting-started.png)

    It simply tells the user to use a web version of the project.
-   Everybody knows how to click a link, that's easy, nice.
+   Everybody knows how to click a link, that's easy and nice.

    This is an example from the [Prettier](https://github.com/prettier/prettier)